stephpy/timeline-bundle/README.md

 Todo
 ----

+- Let user choose delivery
+- Add renderer
 - Finish documentation
-- Add renderer
-- Let user choose his provider
-- Let user choose delivery
 - Write tests !!!!!
+- Update phpdoc
+- Write command for non immediate delivery

 Withlist
 --------

+- Notification system !
+- Making webservices
 - Can use Doctrine ODM, Propel, etc ...
-- Making webservices
 - ** Separate in HighcoTimelineClientBundle and HighcoTimelineServerBundle, because you may want to use only client part (get timeline/wall) and set server part in an other one app **